- • How Insurance Works

 - • Useful Contacts

-The Insurance Council of Australia (ICA) says Australia is moving towards hotter spring and summer weather, and recent bushfires were evidence of the high fire risk.
+The Insurance Council of Australia (ICA) believes Australia is moving toward hotter spring and summer weather, creating perfect conditions for bushfires.

 What can I do to protect my home and contents from bushfire this season?